jleclanche/inkscape-spine-exporter/README.md

 In that directory will be generated one image for each leaf layer.
 By default, a JSON file will be generated in the output directory and images will be output to the `./images` directory within it.

+## License

+This project is licensed under the terms of the MIT license.
+See the `LICENSE` file for the full license text.